This is the second of a series of posts on worldview theory and implications for faith.

 ...As for prophecies, they will pass away; as for tongues, they will cease; as for knowledge, it will pass away.
 For we know in part and we prophesy in part, but when the perfect comes, the partial will pass away.
 When I was a child, I spoke like a child, I thought like a child, I reasoned like a child.
 When I became a man, I gave up childish ways.
 For now we see in a mirror dimly, but then face to face.
 Now I know in part; then I shall know fully, even as I have been fully known.

 In other words, there’s no reason to expect that we would understand all of this.
 That’s not our job as Christians — that kind of comprehension will come later.
 Paul is much more polite than God, but his message is basically the same: “Suck it up, buttercup.
 He’s God, and you are not.
 You don’t judge Him.
 He judges you.”
-Paul goes on to tell us what we should be focusing on — but it is what it is.
-It goes all the way back to the first post, where “faith is a choice” and it’s a choice made in an underdetermined system with inadequate information.
-You just have to make the choice.
+It goes all the way back to the first part of this post, where “faith is a choice” and it’s a choice made in an underdetermined system with inadequate information.
+You just have to make it and and stick with it.

 Mr. Steingard can’t run with that.
 He judges God and finds Him lacking.
-But where does that different moral compass come from?
+But where does Mr. Steingard’s superior moral compass come from?
 Clearly it didn’t come from God.
-It doesn’t come from the bible — which he has come to reject.
+It doesn’t come from the Bible — which he has come to reject.

 But wait, clearly Mr. Steingard is (or at least was) a Christian, right?
 Yes, but…